Thamir-73/ideagnUpdated/source/_posts/speci.md

 as it’s more difficult to actually see the bigger picture you’re operating under, and construct it in a clear way.

-2) Another caveat that’s perhaps also  important to note is that,
+2. Another caveat that’s perhaps also  important to note is that,

 There is a gradient where everything we  said about the specialization problem can be over-emphasised by someone.

-The overemphasis can actualise sometimes, by looking at the “bigger picture” at every step of the way, which is not actually “essential and might actually make it more difficult to understand something, as I might’ve portrayed it to be.
+The overemphasis can actualise sometimes, by looking at the “bigger picture” at every step of the way, which is not actually essential and might actually make it more difficult to understand something, as I might’ve portrayed it to be.

 (perhaps it’s a personal preference to always bring things to the bigger picture, but I wanted to be objective and mention this point/limitation, even though I always try to bring things to the bigger picture).